Tibia (video game)

 Tibia is a multiplayer online role-playing game (MMORPG) released in 1997, developed and published by CipSoft.
-It is one of the earliest and longest-running MMORPGs, reaching its peak of popularity in 2007.
-It is a free game to download and play.
-However, players may pay to upgrade to a premium account, granting substantial in-game benefits.
+It is one of the earliest and longest-running MMORPGs, reaching its peak popularity in 2007.
+The game is free to play but players may pay to upgrade to a premium account.
 Tibia is a two-dimensional tile-based game set in a fantasy world with pixel art graphics and a top-down perspective.